Veterinarian listening to cat's heart.

 If your cat isn’t breathing or their heart isn’t beating, you may have to do CPR until you can get them to a vet.

 When performing CPR on a cat, alternate between breaths and compressions.
-First, check their mouth for foreign objects, then hold their mouth shut, put your mouth around their mouth, and give two breaths into the cat’s nose.
+First, check the cat’s mouth for foreign objects.
+Then, hold the cat’s mouth shut, put your mouth around the cat’s mouth, and give two breaths into the cat’s nose.

 PetMD recommends one breath every four to five seconds.
 Breathe just enough to get the chest to rise and fall.
 Don’t overdo it.

-Checking the pulse on a cat can be tough.
+Checking a cat’s pulse can be challenging.
 Cats have a carotid artery in their necks that you can check.
 Some vets also recommend checking for a pulse under their bottom leg.

 To do chest compressions, use only one hand.
 Lay your cat on their right side because their heart is closer to the left side.
 Find their heart area beneath the left elbow using the method in the video above.

-Take two fingers and press about one half to one full inch and do 15 compressions.
-Every ten to 15 compressions, give your cat another breath.
-Then repeat the compression and breathing cycle.
+Take two fingers and press about one half to one full inch, doing 15 compressions.
+Every ten to fifteen compressions, give your cat another breath.
+Then, repeat the compression and breathing cycle.

-Follow the instructions in the videos above for more detail.
+Follow the instructions in the videos above for more details.

 2. How To Save A Choking Cat

-Cats can choke on a number of things, including hairballs, string, or small household items.
+Cats can choke on some things, including hairballs, string, or small household items.

 If your cat starts choking and you can see the object, like a string, hanging out of their mouth, try to grab it and gently pull it out.

-Sometimes, though, the choking is real and serious, and you’ll need to perform the Heimlich Maneuver on your cat.
+The choking is sometimes real and serious, and you’ll need to perform the Heimlich Maneuver on your cat.

 Follow the instructions in the video above.
-You’ll need to hold your cat down between your knees on their back.
+Hold your cat between your knees on their back.
 Hold your hands under their upper legs and press your hands, palms down, under the ribcage.

-Compress on the ribcage by making your hands roll from your pinky upward, pushing the air up.
+Compress on the ribcage by rolling your hands from your pinky upward, pushing the air up.
 Compress until the object is expelled.
-If the cat passes out, you may need to do CPR.
+If the cat passes out, you may need to perform CPR.

 3. How To Keep Toxic Plants Away